wp-slimstat/wp-slimstat/README.md

 * [Fix] Google seems to be using a new User Agent string for its "mobile" crawler, which was causing Slimstat from incorrectly identifying visits as coming from mobile devices, instead of bots (thank you, Ron).
 * [Fix] An error was being returned if SVG elements were using the A tag on a page (thank you, [snaphappyme](https://wordpress.org/support/topic/uncaught-typeerror-all_linksn-href-indexof/)).
 * [Fix] A bug was causing Slimstat to incorrectly geolocate visits to websites behind a Cloudflare load balancer.
 Please update the IP Address Fix add-on as well.
+* [Fix] Tweaked the formula to determine your website bounce rate, and updated the associated description to better reflect the underlying calculations.

 ### 4.7.9.1